Contents:

 What is Monero?

-Monero (XMR) is an efficient cryptocurrency developed on Blockchain technology to be open-source, allowing anyone to use it, created to achieve privacy while performing digital assets transactions.
+Monero (XMR) is an efficient cryptocurrency developed on blockchain technology to be open-source, allowing anyone to use it, created to achieve privacy while performing digital assets transactions.

 This unique digital currency easily guarantees the privacy, anonymity, and security of cryptocurrency transactions.